The most frequently asked questions ~ all in one place! Please check here before you email Gail. Thank you.

-19. How similar is Gail's personality to Alexia's?
+19. How similar is Gail's personality to Alexia's or Sophronia's?

-Gail fully admits to sharing some traits with her main character but there are other characters she feels more closely resemble her own behavior patterns.
+Gail fully admits to sharing some traits with her main characters but there are other characters she feels also closely resemble her own behavior patterns.
 You are welcome to guess which.
 Should you ever meet Gail in person, you will be left in very little doubt.

 20. What's Gail's favorite type of tea?